rockettheme/docs/Docs/grav/themes/gemini/contact.md

 ---
-title: Galatea: Contact Form
+title: Gemini: Contact Form
-description: Your Guide to Using the Galatea Theme for Grav
+description: Your Guide to Using the Gemini Theme for Grav
-breadcrumb: /grav:Grav/!themes:Themes/galatea:Galatea
+breadcrumb: /grav:Grav/!themes:Themes/gemini:Gemini

 ---